npruehs/tome-editor/README.md

 If you know exactly what you're missing, [open a new issue](https://github.com/npruehs/game-data-editor/issues/new) to begin a short discussion about your idea and how it fits the project.
 If we all agree, you're good to go!

+## Step 2: Check out the code

+Tome is developed using the [GitFlow branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+In order to contribute, you should check out the latest develop branch, and create a new feature or hotfix branch to be merged back.